 The Site is dominated by tree and shrub species associated with disturbance and regeneration.
 Upon entry of the Site from Moodie Road, a dry Mixed Meadow ecosite is present adjacent to the abandoned railway which consists of Wild Carrot (Daucus carota), Chicory (Cichorium intybus), Bird's-foot Trefoil (Lotus corniculatus), Viper's-bugloss (Echium vulgare), and Goldenrod (Solidago sp.).
-This community transitioned into a Deciduous Shrub Thicket dominated by Redosier Dogwood (Cornus sericea) and Staghorn Sumac (Rhus typhina).
-A Coniferous Naturalized Plantation dominated by Scots Pine (Pinus sylvestris) lined the railway east of the thicket.
+This community transitions into a Deciduous Shrub Thicket dominated by Staghorn Sumac (Rhus typhina) and Red-osier Dogwood (Cornus sericea).
+A Coniferous Naturalized Plantation dominated by Scots Pine (Pinus sylvestris) lines the railway east of the thicket.
 This community also contained Manitoba Maple (Acer negundo), American Elm (Ulmus americana), and Green Ash.
-A Mixed Meadow Marsh community consisting of Reed canary grass (Phalaris arundinacea), Jewelweed (Impatiens capensis), cattails and Purple Loosestrife (Lythrum salicaria), is present just north of the naturalized plantation which lined the creek in this location.
-A narrow Cattail Marsh is situated along the ditch line south of the railway and a wooded hedgerow consisting of Manitoba Maple, Green Ash, Common Buckthorn (Rhamnus cathartica), and honeysuckle species (Lonicera sp.) borders the southern extent of the abandoned railway in this location.
+A small Mixed Meadow Marsh community consisting of Reed canary grass (Phalaris arundinacea), Jewelweed (Impatiens capensis), Narrow-leaved Cattail (Typha angustifolia), and Purple Loosestrife (Lythrum salicaria), is present just north of the naturalized plantation.
+A Red-Osier Dogwood Mineral Deciduous Thicket Swamp is present east of the marsh and adjacent to Stillwater Creek.
+A narrow Cattail Marsh is situated along the ditch line south of the abandoned rail line and a wooded hedgerow consisting of Manitoba Maple, Green Ash, Common Buckthorn (Rhamnus cathartica), and honeysuckle species (Lonicera sp.) borders the southern extent of the abandoned railway in this location.
 Commercial businesses are present south of the wooded hedgerow.
 A steep slope covered in Creeping Thistle (Cirsium arvense) dominates the landscape into the valleyland of Stillwater Creek.
-A Mixed Meadow Marsh comprised of Joe Pye weed (Eutrochium purpureum), Reed canary grass, and Narrow-leaved Cattail (Typha angustifolia) border the creek on both sides.
+A Mixed Meadow Marsh comprised of Joe Pye weed (Eutrochium purpureum), Reed canary grass, and Narrow-leaved Cattail border the creek on both sides.
 Thickets of various Willow (Salix) species were observed further upstream.
 A Deciduous Forest continues along the east side of the creek, both north and south of the railway comprised of Manitoba Maple, Green Ash, Common Buckthorn and Trembling Aspen (Populus tremuloides).
 A Mixed Meadow covers the eastern portion of the Site containing various grass species, Wild Carrot, Bird's-foot Trefoil, Goldenrod, Common Mugwort (Artemisia vulgaris), and Yarrow (Achillea millefolium).
 The Mixed Meadow habitat is situated within a commercial business yard.
 Pockets of Trembling Aspen, Eastern Cottonwood (Populus deltoides), and Staghorn Sumac are scattered amongst the meadow ecosite.

-Ten (10) ELC community classes were identified within the Site.
+Eleven (11) ELC community classes were identified within the Site.
 A summary of community class findings is outlined in Table 3, and the locations of the various vegetation communities present within the Site are outlined in Appendix A - Figure 5.
-No rare vegetation species or SAR were observed within the Study Area.
+No rare vegetation species or SAR plants were observed within the Study Area.
 Refer to Appendix E for the full vascular plant inventory and Appendix F for a photographic log of the ELC communities on Site.